AI

 I start every AI training with a 15-minute hands-on exercise using their actual work.
 Not a hypothetical example.
 Their data, their problem, their result.
 An HR person pastes in a real job description and gets candidate screening criteria.
 A finance person uploads transactions and gets anomalies flagged.

-Create a sandbox environment where mistakes do not matter.
+Create a sandbox environment where mistakes don’t matter.
 Let people try things, mess up, and try again.
 Most non-technical professionals have been burned by technology that destroyed data or created public mistakes.
 They need to see they can’t break this before they’ll actually use it.

-Build champions, do not mandate adoption.
-Find one person in each department who gets excited about AI for non technical teams.
+Build champions; don’t mandate adoption.
+Find one person in each department who gets genuinely excited.
 Give them extra support.
 Let them help their colleagues.
 Grassroots adoption beats top-down mandates every time.

-The companies succeeding with AI democratization share a pattern: they put business users in control, reduce barriers to experimentation, and tie everything to actual work outcomes.
+The pattern is consistent: put business users in control, reduce barriers to experimentation, and tie everything to actual work outcomes.
 Not theoretical benefits.
 Real problems solved this week.

 Technical knowledge helps you build AI tools.
-Business knowledge helps you use them effectively.
+Business knowledge helps you use them well.

 Your finance, HR, and operations teams already understand what needs to improve.
 They know which tasks consume their days and which decisions take too long.
 Give them AI tools that address those specific problems, show them the first step, and get out of their way.

-Non-technical teams do not need to understand how AI works.
-They need to trust it will not break things, see it improve their work immediately, and get help when they’re stuck.
+Non-technical teams don’t need to understand how AI works.
+They need to trust it won’t break things, see it improve their work immediately, and get help when they’re stuck.

 That’s not a technical challenge.
 It’s a human one.